 The back entrance to the Aon Center with a circle driveway in front.

-The rooftop details include a rooftop access entryway, radio equipment, and a communication antenna that was installed in mid-2009.
+The rooftop details; including HVAC, radio equipment, and a communication antenna that was installed in mid-2009.

 This is a terrific model, like all of your others.
 This model actually inspired my interest in all chicago skyscrapers.
 I have recreated this using the same technique used by you and Spencer.
 I've made some other chicago skyscrapers, which I'll upload soon